Vamsi1900111/EEG_CognitiveStatesClassification/README.md

 ## Usage

-Follow the Jupyter Notebook for feature esctraction, model training, and evaluation.
+Follow the Jupyter Notebook(EEG_cognitive_state_classification.ipynb) for model training, and evaluation.